y0shih/WarframeWhisper-Discord/README.md

 # WarframeWhisper-Discord
-A script to detect a whisper ingame from parsing your EE.log file
+A script to detect a whisper ingame from parsing your EE.log file and send it through your discord bot.